cterveen/bookexportrtf-9.x/README.md

 ## License

 bookexportrft-9.x is licensed under the GNU General Public License, version 2 or later.
-That means you are free to download, reuse, modify, and distribute any filesin this repository under the terms of either the GPL version 2 or version 3, and to run this module in combination with any code with any license that is compatible with either versions 2 or 3.
+That means you are free to download, reuse, modify, and distribute any files in this repository under the terms of either the GPL version 2 or version 3, and to run this module in combination with any code with any license that is compatible with either versions 2 or 3.
 http://www.gnu.org/licenses/old-licenses/gpl-2.0.html